 Gynecology at the Miami Center of Excellence

-Here at the Miami Center of Excellence for OB/GYN, we treat women from adolescents through their golden years for routine preventative care as well as problem visits.
-We have state of the art equipment and training to attend to your women’s health needs.
-We also provide routine vaccinations in office blood draws without an extra fee, and bio-identical hormone testing.
-Our ultrasound technicians are certified nationally and provide prenatal, gynecological, breast, and thyroid ultrasounds.
+Here at the Miami Center of Excellence, we treat women and their partners from adolescence through the golden years for routine preventative care, as well as for all manner of problem visits.
+We have state of the art equipment and training to attend to your health needs, with a focus on fertility and safe pregnancies, and on sexual and hormonal wellness for women and men.
+We offer onsite blood draws, hormone testing, and the latest in laser therapies.
+We are South Florida’s number one choice as experts in bio-identical hormones and pellet therapy.
+Our ultrasound technicians are certified nationally and provide in-office prenatal, gynecological, breast, and thyroid ultrasounds.

 When Should You Start Seeing A Gynecologist And Why?